Nibbinda Forest Monastery

-Nibbinda Forest Monastery (丛林道场 (叢林道場)) is a Theravada forest monastery situated at Mukim 5, Balik Pulau, Penang, Malaysia.
-The monastery is located on top of a hill in Balik Pulau, surrounded by mountains and facing the sea.
+Nibbinda Forest Monastery (丛林道场 (叢林道場)) is a Theravada Buddhist forest monastery within George Town in the Malaysian state of Penang.
+The monastery is located atop a hill at Balik Pulau, surrounded by mountains and facing the sea.

 History

 In the early of 2009, Nibbinda Forest Monastery was officially offered to and named by the Most Venerable Pa Auk Tawya Sayadaw.
 Nibbinda means “disgust with worldly life”.
 By leaving the hustle and bustle of the worldly life, monks will be able to learn and practise the Buddha’s teachings in a comfortable environment.